francesco75/project2/README.md

          Filter the data
 # Testing
 ## Testing Browser
+ - The Testing Browser tests  the website on the different browser and checks the different like the picture size  and responsive navbar and charts
  - Google Crome:
      - All the pages respond very well and jquery library work very well.
        The Navigation Bar works perfect.The Charts work well